Ethical Voices is a blog and podcast more than 20 years in the making.

 PRSA and other Associations have codes of ethics, but too often the provisions are too high level or black and white.
 Many professors are doing great research in this area but we need more practical advice as well.
 Also, when I was chair I would complain that we couldn’t think of Ethics only one month a year we needed to do every day and every week.

-Because of this I decided to launch a new venture – Ethicalvoices.com.
+Because of this I decided to launch a new venture – Ethicalvoices.com and addition to my communication consultancy – EV Strategic Communications.
 This will be a weekly blog and podcast that highlights a PR professional and one key ethical decision or challenge they faced in their career.
 It will showcase real stories, from real pros on real issues.

 It will highlight voices at all stages of their careers, not just the biggest names.
 We need to highlight a diverse spectrum of the 200,000 pros that hold the line and the issues they face every day.